EricGebhart/Simple_Process_REPL/README.md

 # Simple Process REPL

+I hope this document is not too annoying in it's repeating.
+I'm working on it.
+It some ways it less important now since help is so good.
+But I'd rather have too much than too little.

+I could probably chop this down to

+ * pip install,
+ * `SPR -r`
+ * read, think, type, repeat.

+ Short-cuts:
+  * Jump to the learn by example section. - Do it. - play, read.
+  * `new-spr-extension-project myproj.` - look at the code.
+  * Read all the help for all the namespaces.

 ### What is it?

 It's a fun to use tool to create applications which do processes.
 It's just stupid enough to be transparent and easy, and just smart enough to not be too annoying.

+This is a tool that can be used to interactively create a run a process as if it is an application.
+Possibly with nothing but a configuration file.

 This program is actually a very simple interpreter with an interactive REPL.